Skip navigation

 Stay Cool Without the Sticker Shock: Smart Ways to Save on Summer Cooling

-When a heatwave strikes, staying cool becomes a necessity—but cranking up the air conditioner can lead to soaring energy bills and increased strain on your HVAC system.
-Fortunately, there are smart, energy-efficient ways to keep your home comfortable without sacrificing your budget or overworking your air conditioner.
-Here are some practical tips homeowners can use to maintain a cool and efficient home during extreme heat.
+When a heatwave strikes, staying cool becomes a necessity—but cranking up the air conditioner can lead to soaring energy bills, higher cooling bills, and increased strain on your HVAC system.
+Fortunately, there are smart, energy-efficient ways to keep your home comfortable, reduce cooling bills, and make informed decisions about the final investment required for AC replacement—understanding all cost factors is crucial.
+Equipment costs are one of the main contributors to the overall expense of AC replacement, and these costs can vary significantly depending on the system type and efficiency.
+Here are some practical tips homeowners can use to maintain a cool and efficient home during extreme heat that can help save money on both immediate and long-term cooling expenses.

 1. Set Your Thermostat Wisely

-During a heatwave, it’s tempting to set your thermostat very low, but doing so won’t cool your home faster—it just makes your AC run longer.
+During a heatwave, it’s tempting to set your thermostat very low, but doing so won’t cool your home faster—it just makes your AC run longer and can result in higher energy bills.
 Aim to set your thermostat as high as is comfortably possible.
 The U.S. Department of Energy recommends 78°F when you’re home and higher when you’re away.
-Consider investing in a programmable or smart thermostat that automatically adjusts temperatures based on your schedule.
+Consider investing in a programmable or smart thermostat that automatically adjusts temperatures based on your schedule to maximize energy savings and help reduce cooling bills.

 2. Use Fans to Circulate Cool Air

 Ceiling and portable fans can make a room feel a few degrees cooler, allowing you to raise your thermostat without compromising comfort.
 Make sure ceiling fans are spinning counterclockwise in summer to push cool air down.
-Fans use a fraction of the energy of air conditioners and are an excellent supplement to cooling efforts.
+Fans use a fraction of the energy of air conditioners and are an excellent supplement to cooling efforts, helping you save money on energy bills.

 3. Keep Sunlight Out

 Sunlight streaming through windows significantly raises indoor temperatures.
 Close blinds, curtains, or shades during the hottest parts of the day, especially on sun-facing windows.
-Consider using reflective window film or solar screens for an extra layer of heat protection.
+Consider using reflective window film or solar screens for an extra layer of heat protection, which can also help reduce cooling bills.

 4. Seal Leaks and Insulate